 Tifa sets a glass down.
 "Why don't you want him to know?
 I'm sure it'll all work out."

 I just sigh again, keeping my head down and my eyes shut in an attempt to ignore them.

 Carrie gets up from what I can hear.
 "Just leave her, I guess.
 We'll try again tomorrow, Yuffie."
 She then walks to the door, which I hear open and close after a pause, so I assume she's gone.

 After thirty seconds of silence, I hear Yuffie giggle.
-"Just admit it.
-You'll feel better if you do."
+"Just admit it, Alex.
+Say it out loud one time."